SecretFoundation/SNIPs/SNIP-721.md

-# WIP ~ SNIP-721 Spec: Private, Non-Fungible Tokens
+# SNIP-721: Private, Non-Fungible Tokens

 SNIP-721, (a.k.a.
 Secret-721) is a specification for privacy-preserving, non-fungible tokens based on CosmWasm on the Secret Network.
-The name and design is loosely based on Ethereum's [ERC-721](https://eips.ethereum.org/EIPS/eip-721) and a superset of CosmWasm's [CW721](https://github.com/CosmWasm/cosmwasm-plus/blob/master/packages/cw721/README.md).
-The additions to this spec are mostly for privacy features, and as such will strive to maintain compatability with CW721.
+The name and design was inspired by Ethereum's [ERC-721](https://eips.ethereum.org/EIPS/eip-721) and CosmWasm's [CW721](https://github.com/CosmWasm/cosmwasm-plus/blob/master/packages/cw721/README.md).
+Our differences are mostly for privacy features, and as such, we will strive to maintain compatability with CW721.

 The following specification is organized into multiple sections.
 A contract may only implement some of this functionality, but must implement the base.

 ## Scope

 This document aims to establish standard interfaces that Secret-721 contract implementors will create, and that both wallet implementors & dependent contract creators will consume.
 For this reason, the focus of this document is to merely give Secret-721 contract implementors the tools needed to create contracts that fully maintain privacy, but not to specify implmentation details.

 ## Notation